Texas A&M University - Corpus Christi: Marine Biology Program

 MANGROVE BOOK CHAPTER

 Proffitt, C.E. and D.J.
 Devlin.
-Accepted, in press.
+2023.
 Mangroves colonizing salt marshes.
 Chapter 18, In, Laguna Madre of Texas and Tamaulipas.
-W. Tunnel, J. Judd, and K. Withers (eds.).
+K. Withers, W. Tunnel, J. Judd, and B. Chapman (eds.).
 Texas A&M Univ.
 Press.

 TEACHING